hilanderas/routing/gitbook/usage/morescenarios/SERVICE.md

 # How to manipulate the service

-There is a service called routing.service, check with:
+* Check status of service
 ```bash
 make test_state
 ```